-The fact is that Delaware is a good state to form a company in… if you’re a Corporation.
+The fact is that Delaware may be a good state to form a company in – if your business operates as a Corporation.

-Delaware is best suited for publicly traded companies that sell shares on the stock market (like Microsoft, Apple, IBM, Chase, Coca-Cola), or companies that have multiple investors or need to raise venture capital.
+Meaning, Delaware is best suited for publicly traded companies that sell shares on the stock market (like Microsoft, Apple, IBM, Chase, Coca-Cola), or companies that have multiple investors, or need to raise venture capital.

-But, most of our customers do not fall into that category.
+But, most of our readers don’t fall into that category.

-If you form an LLC in Delaware (but don’t live there), you will still run into the same situation:
+If you form an LLC in Delaware (but don’t live there), you will still need to:

-– you’ll need to register your Delaware LLC as a Foreign LLC in your home state
+- Register your Delaware LLC as a Foreign LLC in your home state

-However, if you do live in Delaware, then you should form your LLC in your home state.
+However, if you do live in Delaware (or your LLC in transacting business in Delaware), then you can form your LLC in Delaware.